xbcsmith/epr-workshop/03-integration/04-schema-registry-protobuf.md

 ---

+**Duration:** ~60 minutes **Prerequisites:** Lab 06 complete; `protoc` installed; Python 3.10+ with `kafka-python`, `requests`, `grpcio-tools`, and `protobuf` installed.

+---

 ## Key Takeaways

 - **Protobuf schema evolution is governed by field numbers**, not field names.
   Field numbers are permanent — add, never reassign.
 - **proto3 has no required fields by design.** This makes every Protobuf schema inherently evolution-friendly.
 The tradeoff is that consumers must handle zero values for absent fields.
 - **Renaming fields is free** — the wire format uses numbers, consumers never see field names.
 - **`reserved` is the deletion mechanism.** Never delete a field without reserving its number and name.
 Silent data corruption from field number reuse is one of the hardest bugs to diagnose.
 - **Binary size matters at scale.** For a CI/CD system generating thousands of build events per hour, Protobuf's 3–5x size reduction translates directly to broker storage and network throughput.
 - **JSON Schema and Protobuf are not competitors** — they solve different problems.
 JSON Schema is great for validation-heavy workflows where human readability matters.
 Protobuf is great when you need generated, type-safe clients across multiple languages and care about wire efficiency.
 - **The schema registry treats them the same way** — both get versioned, both get compatibility checks, both participate in the same subject/version/ID model.

 ---